Tuesday Tips: Kenan-Flagler Application Essay Tips for 2023-2024

 - A fun fact about yourself

-This Kenan-Flagler optional application allows you to either discuss areas of concern or personal topics.
+This Kenan-Flagler optional application allows you to discuss either areas of concern or personal topics.

 First, identify any gaps in your overall application.
 Then, consider if you need to explain those gaps.
 For example, if you do not have the required classes listed, you may have learned the same topics at work.
 Or consider registering for continuing education classes.
 Finally, substantial work experience can help offset poor academics.
 Or, explain that you have taken courses since undergrad and received high grades.